Master of Science in computer science

 - Up to three letters of recommendation

-- A statement of approximately 300 words describing the applicant's academic and professional goals.
+- A statement of approximately 300 words describing your academic and professional goals

-- Identify as many as three computer science faculty with whom you wish to work.
+- Indication of up to three computer science faculty with whom you wish to work

 - CSC 1100 Problem Solving and Programming (4 Credits)